raspiblitz/raspiblitz/README.md

 *This is just a very basic shell script.
 For more usability try the RTL Webinterface (under Services) or connect a (mobile) wallet with your RaspiBlitz.*

+#### CLOSE ALL: Closing all open Channels

+*This option is just available if you have channels open.*

+With this feature you can close down all open channels and get funds locked up in those channels back to your on-chain wallet.

+It might even offer you to force close some channels where the channel-partner is no longer reachable.
+Keep in mind that those force closings can take a much longer time until your funds are available again on your on-chain wallet.

 #### CHASHOUT: Remove Funds fro, on-chain Wallet

 Use if the want to remove all funds from the RaspiBlitz.